fbpx

 First and foremost, we hope that you and your family are safe and remain healthy during this unprecedented time as we’re globally working together to try and stop the spread of COVID-19.

-If you’re at home & would like to try out nTop, reach out to sales@ntopology.com & we can issue you a trial license to get started.
+If you’re at home & would like to try out nTop, contact us and we can issue you a trial license to get started.

 Also as a reminder, if you’re at home & away from your usual workstation you’re allowed to use your nTop license from any computer.